conduition/conduition.io/source/_posts/fast-slh-dsa-verification.md

 ## Conclusion

-**Under heavy workload, a parallelized SLH-DSA-SHA2-128s verifier can perform as well as a single-threaded BIP340, but not as well as multi-threaded BIP340.**
+**Under heavy workload, a parallelized SLH-DSA-SHA2-128s verifier can perform as well as a single-threaded BIP340 verifier, but not as well as multi-threaded BIP340.**

 ## A Note on ML-DSA